facebook/fresco/docs/01-drawee-branches.md

 The _failure_ image appears if there is an error loading your image.
 The most common cause of this is an invalid URI, or lack of connection to the network.

 XML attribute: `failureImage`
 Hierarchy builder method: `setFailureImage`
-Default value: The placeholder image
+Hierarchy mutation method: `setFailureImage`
-Default scale type: `centerInside`
+Default value: `null` (no failure imgae by default) Default scale type: `centerInside`

 ## Retry